SmartIntellect

 Current segmentation workflow

-The current rule layout creates high cognitive load
+The current rule layout creates high cognitive load and slows down review for operators

 Current page display